MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ### Create an access key

 A Service Principal requires a key for authentication.
-Use the following steps to generate a key.
+Use the following steps to generate a key:

-1. From **App registrations** in Azure Active Directory, select your application.
+1. From **App registrations** in Azure Active Directory, select your app.

     ![Select the application](media/azure-stack-solution-hybrid-pipeline/000_01.png)

 2. Make note of the value of **Application ID**.
-You will use that value when configuring the service endpoint in Azure DevOps Services.
+You'll use that value when configuring the service endpoint in Azure DevOps Services.

     ![Application ID](media/azure-stack-solution-hybrid-pipeline/000_02.png)